Definition: Refers to a sudden spasm of the vocal cords.

-Having repeated laryngospasm during sleep is more likely to be related to acid reflux or vocal cord dysfunction.
+Having repeated laryngospasm during sleep is more likely related to acid reflux or vocal cord dysfunction.
 It is not a threat to life, but you should talk to your doctor if you experience this.

 During laryngospasm, the vocal cords stop in a closed position.

-You can not control the contraction that is occurring at the opening of the trachea (trachea).
+You can not control the contraction occurring at the opening of the trachea (trachea).
 You may feel as if your windpipe narrows slightly (a minor laryngospasm) or as if you can not breathe at all.

 Laryngospasm will not usually last long, although you may experience some events in a short time.